ascensionpress/cangaroo_ui/README.md

   end
 ```

-Finally, configure the jobs you want tracked by adding the
+Next, configure the jobs you want tracked by adding the
 `CangarooUI::InteractiveJob` mixin to them, e.g.:

 ```ruby